 Selecting The Right Business Model – Like many of today’s managers, you’re probably being asked to do more with less—a lot less.
 This isn’t always easy—especially in IT where resources are often limited.
 So you have to be selective when it comes to projects.
 You also have to make ample use of all the tools at your discretion, like outsourcing.
 It offers numerous benefits.
 One is freeing up resources that you can re-invest in projects that dramatically enhance business value.

-The key to succeeding is selecting the right business model for you project.
-Choosing the right model not only cuts cost, it also maximizes your return on investment.
+The key to succeeding is selecting the right business model for your project.
+Choosing the right model not only cuts cost, but it also maximizes your return on investment.

 To select the right model, you first need to take a hard look at your business.
 Having picked a model, you then need to decide on the right model for your business situation and the right partner as your provider.

 Business models fall into one of three categories.
 They’re either personnel, function, or project.